Generator coordinate method with proton--neutron pairing fluctuations and magnetic properties of $N=Z$ odd--odd nuclei: pn -pair GCM

 To incorporate the $pn$-pair condensation, we solve the generalized Hartree--Fock--Bogoliubov (HFB) equation~\cite{Goodman1979},

 In the generalized HFB equation, the quasiparticle operators are mixtures of proton and neutron operators, that is,

 $h$ and $\Delta$ become $2\times2$ matrices in the isospin space.
 We solve the generalized HFB equation neglecting Fock terms.
 The solutions of the generalized Hartree--Bogoliubov (HB) equation are used as the basis state of the GCM, and the Fock terms are re-introduced when computing the Hamiltonian kernel in the GCM calculation.
 Adding the linear constraint terms with Lagrange multipliers, we obtain the constrained HB states $\ket{P_0,R_0}$ with a positive parity having the expectation values $\langle \hat{P}_{0}\rangle=P_0$ and $\langle \hat{R}_{0}\rangle/i=R_0$. \footnote{ Note that in our choice of the phase $\langle \hat{P}_0\rangle$ is real and $\langle \hat{R}_0\rangle$ is pure imaginary. } In general, the generalized HB solutions break the time-reversal and the axial symmetries.
 In the following calculation, we impose the axial symmetry by the conditions $\langle \hat{P}_{\pm1}\rangle =0$.
+Here, $\langle \hat{R}_{\pm1}\rangle$ are variationally determined under the proton and neutron number conditions.
 Even if the minimum-energy HB solution has $\langle \hat{P}_0\rangle=0$ and $\langle \hat{R}_0\rangle=0$, the $pn$-pair correlation may play an important role in the beyond-mean-field level, especially when the potential energy surface (PES) is relatively flat in the plane of $(P_0,R_0)$.
 In order to take into account the beyond-mean-field correlations, we use a trial wave function in the GCM ansatz \cite{ring} with the weight functions $f_J(P_0,R_0)$,

 $P^N$, $P^Z$, and $P^J_{MK}$ are neutron-number, proton-number, and angular-momentum projection operators, respectively.
 The values $P_{\rm max}$ and $R_{\rm max}/i$ are the maximum values in the adopted model space.
 To the best of our knowledge, for describing odd--odd systems, no attempts have been made before to perform the two-dimensional GCM calculation with both $P_0$ and $R_0$ as generator coordinates.
 It should be noted that odd-particle-number states are constructed as the one-quasiparticle-excited states in the HFB theory with the conventional like-particle pairing only.
 In contrast, the present $pn$-mixed states contain components with both even and odd numbers of particles.
 We are able to extract the odd-particle-number states by performing the number projections.